 Atoms to Devices will address a number of significant challenges based on the design and realisation of new functional materials with demonstrable economic and societal impact.

 For example, what if we could develop new means of heat recovery with solid state materials such as thermoelectrics?
-We would see a fuel economy improvement of 35%, leading to a UK saving in excess of £15bn a year.
+We would see a fuel economy improvement of 3 to 5%, leading to a UK saving in excess of £15 billion a year.
 And, what would happen if we could make electric circuits that convey information but do not generate heat?

 Research themesAtoms to Devices is made up of the following themes: